lambotik/lambotik/README.md

 <img src="https://komarev.com/ghpvc/?username=lambotik&style=flat-square&color=blue" alt=""/>

 ## I'm looking for Junior QA/AQA Test Engineer position
 I am most interested in automation in Python and I am developing in this direction.
-Attentive to details, I appreciate quality in everything, in everyday life.
-I am constantly developing and striving for new knowledge .
-I have experience in organizing and managing a large number of workers (about 100 subordinates).
-I have a lot of gaming experience in the past.
+Attentive to details, I appreciate the quality in everything.
+I am constantly developing and striving for new knowledge.
+I have had a lot of gaming experience in the past.

 ### My certificates: